 The remuneration policy of Emu NL is designed to align key management personnel objectives with shareholder and business objectives by providing a fixed remuneration component.
-The board of Emu NL believes the remuneration policy for the year under review was appropriate to attract and retain suitable key management personnel to run and manage the Group.
+The board of Emu NL believes the remuneration policy for the year under review was appropriate to attract and retain suitable key management personnel to run and manage the Group having regard to the circumstances of the Company and market conditions.
 Consideration has been and will continue to be given to offering specific short- and long-term incentives including, specifically, equity remuneration.